schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 **Alt:** Probleme beim Coolaussehen, Treppensteigen, Nutzen eines Computers oder damit, dass [XXX]

 **Poor:** a hindrance when wanting to buy food or clothes, or trying to get into an exclusive party.
-**Arm:** Probleme, wenn man Essen oder Kleidung kaufen oder an einer exklusiven party teilnehmen will
+**Arm:** hinderlich, wenn man Essen oder Kleidung kaufen oder an einer exklusiven Party teilnehmen will

 **Poor Sight:** a pain when trying to recognize someone or thing, driving at night, or noticing visual clues.
-**Sieht schlecht:** Probleme, wenn man jemanden oder etwas erkennen will, beim Fahren während Dunkelheit oder beim Ausmachen visueller Hinweise
+**Sieht schlecht:** nervig, wenn man jemanden oder etwas erkennen will, beim Fahren während Dunkelheit oder beim Ausmachen visueller Hinweise

 **Primitive:** a problem when using mobile phones, cars, and door bells, as well as interacting at more civi- lized social occasions.
-**Primitiv:**Probleme beim Nutzen von Handys, Autos oder Türklingeln und während zivilisierter sozialer Begegnungen
+**Primitiv:**Probleme beim Nutzen von Handys, Autos oder Türklingeln und während kultivierter sozialer Begegnungen

 **Smelly:** a hindrance when trying to impress peo- ple, or hiding from wild animals or trackers.
-**Intensiver Geruch:** Hinderlich, wenn man Leute beeindrucken oder sich vor wilden Tieren und Jägern verstecken will
+**Intensiver Geruch:** hinderlich, wenn man Leute beeindrucken oder sich vor wilden Tieren und Jägern verstecken will

 **Wanted:** a pain when trying to keep out of trou- ble, or needing something from your apartment.
-**Gesucht:** Nervig, wenn man sich von Schwierigkeiten fernhalten will oder man etwas aus seiner Wohnugn braucht
+**Gesucht:** nervig, wenn man sich von Schwierigkeiten fernhalten will oder man etwas aus seiner Wohnugn braucht

 **Young:** a problem when trying to get into clubs, be taken seriously by adults, avoid school, or see over the dash in a car.
-**Jung:** Problematisch, wenn man in Diskos rein möchte, von Erwachsenen ernstgenommen werden möchte, die Schulpflicht umgehen oder im Auto über das Armaturenbrett hinausblicken möchte
+**Jung:** problematisch, wenn man in Diskos rein möchte, von Erwachsenen ernstgenommen werden möchte, die Schulpflicht umgehen oder im Auto über das Armaturenbrett hinausblicken möchte

 <!-- Descripteurs de Faille